floppa/yxa-cli/README.md

 1. **Review commands before execution**: Always review the commands in `yxa.yml` before running them.
 2. **Use `.env` for secrets**: Store sensitive information like API keys in `.env` files which are not committed to version control.
 3. **Limit command scope**: Design commands to have the minimum necessary permissions and scope.
+4. **Set appropriate timeouts**: Always set reasonable timeouts for commands that might hang or take too long.
+5. **Use parallel execution wisely**: While parallel execution can speed up workflows, ensure that concurrent commands don't interfere with each other.
+6. **Implement proper error handling**: Design your command chains to handle errors gracefully.

+## Project Architecture

+The project follows standard Go project layout conventions with a clean separation of concerns:

+### Package Structure

+- `cmd`: Command-line interface entry points
+- `internal`: Private application code not meant to be imported by other projects
+  - `cli`: Command handling and execution logic
+  - `config`: Configuration loading and processing
+  - `errors`: Custom error types
+  - `executor`: Command execution implementation
+  - `variables`: Variable resolution and substitution

+This structure follows Go best practices by:
+- Keeping implementation details in the `internal` package
+- Separating concerns into focused packages
+- Using dependency injection for better testability
+- Maintaining a clean API for external consumers

+Yxa-cli is designed with a focus on reliability, extensibility, and thread safety.
+The project follows idiomatic Go practices and is structured to be maintainable and well-tested.

+### Core Components

+- **Command Execution Engine**: Thread-safe implementation for running shell commands with support for timeouts, output capturing, and error handling.
+- **Configuration Parser**: Robust YAML configuration parser with support for variables, command dependencies, and conditional execution.
+- **Command Registry**: Dynamic command registration system that creates Cobra commands from YAML configuration.

+### Thread Safety

+Yxa-cli is designed to be thread-safe, allowing for reliable concurrent command execution:

+- **Synchronized Output**: Thread-safe writers ensure that command output is properly synchronized and not interleaved.
+- **Mutex Protection**: Critical sections are protected by mutexes to prevent race conditions.
+- **Context-Based Timeouts**: Commands use Go's context package for reliable timeout handling.
+- **Race-Free Design**: The codebase is regularly tested with Go's race detector to ensure thread safety.

+### Testing Approach

+The project maintains a high test coverage (currently 85.6%) with a comprehensive testing strategy:

+- **Unit Tests**: Each component is thoroughly tested in isolation.
+- **Integration Tests**: Command execution and configuration parsing are tested together.
+- **Race Detection**: Tests are run with Go's race detector to identify and fix concurrency issues.
+- **Mock Objects**: The executor interface is mocked for predictable testing of command execution.

 ## License